beejjorgensen/bgnet/src/bgnet.md

 But how?
 Well, we know the number of bytes we need to receive in total for the packet to be complete, since that number is tacked on the front of the packet.
-We also know the maximum packet size is 1+8+128, or 137 bytes (because that's how we defined the packet.)
+We also know the maximum packet size is 1+8+128, or 137 bytes (because that's how we defined the packet).

 There are actually a couple things you can do here.
 Since you know every packet starts off with a length, you can call `recv()` just to get the packet length.